Akhilesh-2024/akhilesh-2024/Readme.md

 <div align="center">
   <h1><a href="#"><img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="30px"></a> Hi there, I'm Akhilesh!</h1>
-  <h3>A dedicated MERN Stack Developer crafting dynamic, database-driven applications.</h3>
+  <h3>A dedicated Software Developer crafting dynamic, database-driven applications.</h3>
 </div>

 <p align="center">
-  I enjoy building meaningful tools and interfaces—from admin panels to customer-facing dashboards—that solve real business problems.
+  Eager to contribute to cutting-edge projects and grow as a developer while laying the foundation for a long-term career in AI Development and Quantum Computing, where I aim to merge software engineering with next-generation technologies to drive innovation and solve complex real-world problems.
 </p>

 ---